Tie Guan Yin vs Green Tea: What's The Difference

 What's important is that you enjoy the teas, so that you can make them part of your daily rituals.
 The calming effects and mental effects can only be enjoyed when you truly love the teas you drink.

-At last, you don't need to choose and stick to one time of tea, you should instead, enjoy the diversity that the world of tea has to offer.
+At last, you don't need to choose and stick to one type of tea, you should instead, enjoy the diversity that the world of tea has to offer.
 And if you do so, you might as well find out what teas are better to drink during different parts of the day or across different seasons.
 Go for example for green teas during hot summers, while you keep your Tie Guan Yin for mild Spring and Autumn weathers.
 Find out more in this post: Best time to drink tea during day & season